 Are you meditating on virginity?

-ask you a question.
-Man is enemy to virginity; how
+me ask you a question.
+Man is enemy to virginity.

 Keep him out.

-in the defense yet is weak: unfold to us some
+valiant in the defense, yet is weak.
+Unfold to us

-There is none: man, sitting down before you, will
+There is none.
+Man, sitting down before you

 Here, the conversation suggests that virgins are like towns that gets "assail[ed]" (attacked), penetrated, and then "blown up" (impregnated) by enemy soldiers.
 The whole dialogue is like a back and forth battle, and, obviously, Helen can hold her own.